Wings (Little Mix song): Critical reception

-"Wings" was met with critical acclaim upon release.
+"Wings" was generally well received by music critics.
 Robert Copsey from Digital Spy gave the track four stars out of five and said it resoundingly lived up to expectations and was a very promising first original single for the group.
 Joe Rivers of No Ripcord gave "Wings" a rating of nine out of ten, calling it "vivacious, fun, brash and confident" and noting its "absolute belter of a chorus".
 BBC Music's Al Fox called the song "addictive", while Mikael Wood, writing in the Los Angeles Times, complimented the "big chorus" and the "chewy production touch" of its bass synthesizer.

 The Independent's reviewer regarded the song as "somewhat Christina Aguilera-ish" and wrote, "Yes that's right: X Factor winners in quite good, non-cover single shocker."
 Tim Lee from musicOMH noted similarities with Aguilera's 2006 single "Ain't No Other Man", and called it "an absolutely stomping pop song" and "possibly the best mass market pop song since Girls Aloud's heyday".
 In The Times, Lisa Verrico wrote that "'Wings' rivalled primetime Girls Aloud for its inventiveness and energy."
 Fiona Shepherd of The Scotsman was impressed by the strength of the song's melody and delivery.
 Michael Cragg of The Guardian said "Wings" had "everything you'd want to hear in a pop song in 2012" and likened Little Mix's "ridiculous vocal runs" to those of Aguilera.